Certified Quality You Can rely on

-We supply salad items in various formats, including small or large punnets and cut products in 30g, 100g, or 500g bags.
-Microgreens come as single punnets or in a 16-punnet Sakura Mix.
+We supply salad items in a range of formats, small or large punnets to living or cut products in 30g, 100g, or 500g bags.
+Microgreens are available as single punnets or in a 16-punnet Sakura Mix.

-For more details or to discuss your needs, reach out to Jan Bentley at jan@wsbentley.co.uk
+For tailored orders or to discuss your needs, contact Jan Bentley at jan@wsbentley.co.uk.

 We’ve been growing salad cress since 1969, combining decades of specialist expertise with modern production to deliver a premium product that foodservice customers can rely on.